quantnetwork/DEPRECATED-overledger-tutorial/README.md

 ### Additional environment setup

 Please note that the package expects certain build tools already present.
-MacOS and Linux normally has these preinstalled, like the xcode-select gcc compiler etc.
+MacOS and Linux normally have these preinstalled, like the xcode-select gcc compiler etc.

 For Windows, it is important to add the following steps if that is not already configured for your environment.